intarchboard/draft-iab-ai-control-report/draft-iab-ai-control-report.md

 The Program Committee and the IAB would like to thank Wilkinson Barker Knauer for their generosity in hosting the workshop.

-We also thank our scribes for capturing notes that assisted in production of this report:
+We also thank our scribes for capturing notes that assisted in the production of this report:

 * Zander Arnao
 * Andrea Dean